 After iron, aluminium is now the second most widely used metal in the world.
-This is because of the unique combination of attractive properties of aluminium include: low density and therefore low weight, high strength, superior malleability, easy machining, excellent corrosion resistance and good thermal and electrical conductivity are amongst aluminium’s most important properties.
+The properties of aluminium include: low density and therefore low weight, high strength, superior malleability, easy machining, excellent corrosion resistance and good thermal and electrical conductivity are amongst aluminium’s most important properties.
 Aluminium is also very easy to recycle.

 Aluminium alloys commonly have tensile strengths of between 70 and 700 MPa.
 The range for alloys used in extrusion is 150 – 300 MPa.
 Unlike most steel grades, aluminium does not become brittle at low temperatures.
 Instead, its strength increases.
 At high temperatures, aluminium’s strength decreases.
 At temperatures continuously above 100°C, strength is affected to the extent that the weakening must be taken into account.